Connect with others who understand.

 Overview

-Corgard is a prescription drug approved by the Food and Drug Administration (FDA) to treat hypertension and manage angina.
-Corgard is also known by its drug name, Nadolol.
+Corgard was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat hypertension and manage angina.
+Corgard is also known by its drug name, nadolol.

-Corgard is a beta blocker.
-Beta blockers are believed to work by relaxing blood vessels and slowing heartrate.
+Corgard was a beta blocker.
+Beta blockers are believed to work by relaxing blood vessels and slowing heart rate.

 Side effects

-The FDA-approved label for Corgard lists common side effects including dizziness, fatigue, depression, slow heartbeat, nausea, and vomiting.
+The FDA-approved label for Corgard listed common side effects including dizziness, fatigue, depression, slow heartbeat, nausea, and vomiting.

-Rare but serious side effects listed for Corgard include heart failure.
+Rare but serious side effects listed for Corgard included heart failure.

 For more details about this treatment, visit: